iyamaris/OfficeDocs-M365FreelanceToolkit/FreelanceToolkit/teamwidecollaborationsection.md

 For Beth, a training manager leading a team of four full time employees and a continuous flow of freelancers to create training videos, she needed to create 150 training videos in six weeks – a feat unattainable with her then current capacity.
-By leveraging Microsoft teams as her teams one place for communication, collaboration, and project management, she was able not only to hit her teams goal two weeks early, but bring an internal transformation solution to her entire 150 person organization.
+By leveraging Microsoft Teams as her team's one place for communication, collaboration, and project management, she was able not only to hit her team's goal two weeks early, but bring an internal transformation solution to her entire 150 person organization.

 ![Play](media/video-play.png)